codekidX/storage-chooser/README.md

 - event when path is selected and act upon that path
 - and much more.

-There is also some really nice features that I thought would come in handy:
+There are also some really nice features that I thought would come in handy:

 - You show a quick overview of the storages present and their memory available before choosing so that users know which storage to choose.
 - you can choose between _sheet and sleek_ layouts.